ccamara/accessibility-workshop/content/home/hero.md

 **11 researchers.
 9 disciplines.
 5 countries.
 One topic.**

 During 13th and 14th of June 2019, the **School of Architecture and Technology at [Universidad San Jorge](https://usj.es)**, will be holding the First International Workshop on Urban Accessibility.
-Providing a holistic approach, a series of 11 researchers from several countries and disciplines will be sharing their research and findings on the pursue of inclusive cities that can **improve the lifes of people with disabilities**.
+Providing a holistic approach, a series of 11 researchers from several countries and disciplines will be sharing their research and findings on the pursue of inclusive cities that can **improve the life of people with disabilities**.